Ephem/react-aldrin/README.md

 This section could be very long, so I'll just mention a few things:

-*   Clean up the code..
+*   Clean up the code (you know, naming, structure, comments and stuff)..
 *   A lot of validation and warnings
 *   A lot of edgecases in the renderer
 *   A lot more testing, both: